 SuperDuper (free) is a pocket essential for beauty junkies on a budget.
 This download allows you to find drugstore dupes for your favorite luxury nail polish brands.
 Love Chanel lacquer in Expression?
 Try Wet n' Wild Red, Red for $17 cheaper.

 Actress Cara Santana and celebrity stylist Joey Maalouf have joined forces to bring you TheGlamApp (free).
 While most service apps are made with the customer in mind, this app is artist friendly, too.
 Anyone with a license can sign up to build their hair, makeup, or manicure portfolio.
 Plus, a stylist can be on call during a certain time period to get first pick of clients.
 Currently that app only operates in LA, but we're keeping our fingers crossed for worldwide domination.

 Here's the scenario: you've been invited to a last-minute event and need the beauty works ASAP.
 The BeautyNow app (free).
 You can schedule a facial, blowout, manicure, and even Botox based on your current location.

 Sephora Pocket Contour

-Contouring is the one beauty technique that requires a full on instruction manual.
-So the fact that Sephora has created a digital guide based on face shape.
+Contouring is the one beauty technique that requires a full-on instruction manual, so with that in mind, Sephora created a digital guide based on face shape.
 You just upload a photo of yourself, and the Pocket Contour app (free) determines your face shape.
-Then walks you through where you should place bronzer and highlighter for that perfectly chiseled, Kim Kardashian look.
+It then walks you through where you should place bronzer and highlighter for that perfectly chiseled Kim Kardashian look.